git2btech/Doc_Android_TEF_SDK/src/content/docs/en/sdk/classes/transaction.md

 The Transaction class manages the logic of a single payment process, offering methods to control the flow of the payment transaction.
 This class also implements a listener that will be called at each update of the payment process.

-:::note[Internal Usage]
+:::caution[Managed Usage]
-This class is used internally by the library.
+This class is available for managed use.
 :::

 :::tip[Interface]